ckahraman/ckahraman.github.io/index.md

 ---
 * IoT for Home Automation with RaspberryPi & Arduino
 * Mentoring Robotics Compation team (FLL & VEX Robotics)
+* Taught Turkish as Foreign Language for two years in NCSU as volunteer.
 * Working on Music Technology.
 * Musician